Stein Diffusion Guidance: Training-Free Posterior Correction for Sampling Beyond High-Density Regions: Theoretical proofs

-where the first term (\textbf{I}) corresponds to the controller component that follows the gradient descent direction of the KL divergence between the approximate and true posteriors with respect to the current noisy state.
-The second term (\textbf{II}) captures low-density sampling and reward/property guidance based on predicted clean samples.
-Most existing training-free diffusion guidance methods focus solely on the second term while ignoring the first term.
-It thus makes them inherently suboptimal.
-Similar to most of standard training-free framework, we initialize the proposal distribution $q_{T|t}(\mathbf{x}_T|\mathbf{x})$ with its mean value estimated via Tweedie's formula $\frac{\mathbf{x}_t +\gamma^2(t) \mathbf{s}_{\theta}(\mathbf{x}_t, t)}{\eta(t)}$, assuming a forward perturbing kernel $p_{t|T}(\mathbf{x}_t | \mathbf{x}_T) = \mathcal{N}(\eta(t)\mathbf{x}_T, \gamma^2(t)I)$ at the $t^{th}$ timestep.
-In this work, we propose a novel training-free guidance method, where the guidance direction is determined by both terms:
+The first control component (I) guides posterior samples in the direction that minimizes the KL divergence between the approximate and true posteriors.
+The second control component (II) enables low-density sampling and reward/classifier-based diffusion guidance.
+Most existing training-free diffusion guidance methods utilize solely the second control component while ignoring the first one, which thus does not guarantee sampling from the true posterior.
+In this work, we propose Stein Diffusion Guidance (SDG), which incorporates the guidance control from both components.
+Let's consider a proposal posterior $q_{T|t}(\mathbf{x}_T|\mathbf{x}_t)$, whose mean value is estimated via Tweedie's formula $(\mathbf{x}_t +\gamma^2(t) \mathbf{s}_{\theta}(\mathbf{x}_t, t)) / \eta(t)$.
+Below, we present the analytical form of each control component.